-- (1) An agency that starts a child protection application under Section 32 of the Children and Family Services Act may file a notice of application in court. - (2) An agency that starts a child protection application under this Rule 60A.02 must request a court officer, or a judge, to appoint a time and date for the interim hearing of the application. - (3) The provisions of Rule 31 Notice about giving notice of a proceeding, including the requirement to deliver a copy of a document that is filed to each other party immediately before or after it is filed, apply to an application under this Rule 60A.02. - (4) A judge may require notice, waive notice, and give directions for effecting notice. - (5) A judge may make an order to designate an address for service to a party who has not designated an address under Rule 31 Notice.
+- (1) An agency that starts a child protection application under Section 32 of the Children and Family Services Act may file a notice of application in court. - (2) An agency that starts a child protection application under this Rule 60A.02 must request a court officer, or a judge, to appoint a time and date for the interim hearing of the application. - (3) The provisions of Rule 31 Notice about giving notice of a proceeding, including the requirement to deliver a copy of a document that is filed to each other party immediately before or after it is filed, apply to an application under this Rule 60A.02. - (4) A judge may require notice, waive notice, and give directions for effecting notice. - (5) A judge may make an order to designate an address for service to a party who has not designated an address under Rule 31 Notice and service at this address must be deemed to be service on the individual.